-Camp Hope America
+Camp Hope Siskiyou

 For the past three years, Youth Empowerment Siskiyou has facilitated a trauma-informed summer camp program benefiting local children exposed to domestic violence, physical, sexual or emotional abuse, or other forms of family trauma.

 Camp is focused on creating collaborative, trauma-informed, hope-centered healing pathways for trauma-exposed youth to believe in themselves, in others and their dreams.

 Camp Hope America attendees have shown significantly positive outcomes year after year.